Index

-A registry of falsifiable claims, each with a resolution criterion a stranger could adjudicate and a resolve-by date.
-Claims are never deleted or renamed — only their status changes.
-Anchors (/predictions/#<id>) are stable and safe to link.
+Falsifiable claims, each with a resolution criterion a stranger could adjudicate and a resolve-by date.
+Claims are never deleted or renamed — only their status changes — so anchors (/predictions/#<id>) are stable and safe to link.
 Current entries derive from The Jagged Frontier, whose essays link back to each claim.

 Through 2028, headline frontier capability gains will come predominantly from post-training RL, test-time compute, and tool use — not from pretraining-scale increases.